Thousands flee disputed Kashmir region after alert; India says it killed militants

 “I am not afraid but the government advisory has created panic and my family wants me back ...
 I will return if the situation improves,” he said.

-Reporting by Fayaz Bukhari in Srinigar and Alasdair Pal in Islamabad; Additional reporting by Syed Raza Hassan in Karachi; Writing by Aditya Kalra; Editing by Tom Hogue and Frances Kerry
+Reporting by Fayaz Bukhari in Srinagar and Alasdair Pal in Islamabad; Additional reporting by Syed Raza Hassan in Karachi; Writing by Aditya Kalra; Editing by Tom Hogue and Frances Kerry